 He is now the director of rugby at Newbridge College and also the CEO of Stride Racing.

 Tony McGahan (Head coach)

 The Australian left Munster at the end of the following season to become defence coach for the Wallabies.
 In 2013, he was appointed head coach of Super Rugby side Melbourne Rebels.
-He joined the Queensland Reds as assistant coach in 2017.
+He joined the Queensland Reds as an assistant coach in 2017.